UMCUGenetics/RNASeq-NF/README.md

 **Process configuration**

-Runtime specific resource settings(memory, cpu's) for each individual tool are stored in process.config.
-Furthermore, advanced tool parameters can be passed to a process via params.<tool>.toolOptions.
+Runtime specific resources (memory, cpu's) can be configured in process.config.
+Furthermore, advanced parameters can be set via params.<tool>.toolOptions for indivudal components.
+For example;
 ```
  withLabel : HTSeq_0_11_3_Count {
       params.count.mem = '25G'